David Whitney Building: Renovation

 In January 2011, the Detroit Downtown Development Authority approved a $1 million loan to help Whitney Partners LLC purchase and renovate the building.
 Their plan included creating a mixed-use building and restoring the decorative exterior elements that were removed in 1959 and the four-story lobby.
-The purchase was completed in March and the new owners sought additional funding and tax credits to finance their plans for a boutique hotel, apartments and retail.
+The purchase was completed in March for $3.3 million and the new owners sought additional funding and tax credits to finance their plans for a boutique hotel, apartments and retail.
 In December 2011, plans moved another step when the partnership announced it signed an agreement with Aloft Hotels to operate the 136-room hotel.
 The hotel occupies floors three through nine of the building with 105 high-end apartment units on floors ten and above.
 The $92 million renovation began in March 2013 and was completed in December 2014.

 In May 2022 owner, The Roxbury Group, announced another renovation which would redesign the hotel's 136 current rooms and convert apartments on the tenth and eleventh floors into 24 additional rooms leaving 80 apartment units on floors 12-19.
 In addition, the hotel will drop the Aloft branding to become part of Marriott's Autograph Collection.
 Owners also plan to upgrade the lobby bar and create a restaurant in what is now event space.